ccodega/covid19app/README.md

-# covid19app
+# COVID-19 App
-Simple application to view COVID-19 trends
+Simple application to view COVID-19 trends.

+All information are retrieved from https://github.com/pcm-dpc/COVID-19